Excellent performance with high mileage

 SEVEN ANSWERS TO FIND OUT MORE

-During the summer their compound, which is softer than that of summer tyres, wears much more rapidly and hence doesn't perform as well.
+Winter tires have been developed to offer excellent performance when the temperature is below 44 °C. During the summer their compound, which is softer than that of summer tires, wears much more rapidly and hence doesn't perform as well.